 Established in 2016, Pallas specialises in the provision of structured debt and equity products to experienced Australian real estate asset owners and developers, providing good risk adjusted returns to its investor base.

-Pallas has an strong track record providing in excess of A$415m total investments since inception across 73 debt and equity transactions (55 debt) and a range of real estate sectors.
-Pallas have in excess of A$260million in single asset and diversified trusts Funds Under Management (FUM) as at 30 September 2020.
-Of those 73 transactions, 39 are first mortgages.
+Pallas has an strong track record providing in excess of A$1.45 billion total investments across 210+ debt and equity transactions with over $558 million of investments fully repaid.
+Pallas have in excess of A$880million in single asset and diversified trusts Funds Under Management (FUM) as at 31 January 2022.

 Loans in which Pallas FM Trust participates will be introduced, arranged and managed by Pallas Capital, also part of the Pallas Group.
 In each case the lender will be a special purpose vehicle controlled or co-managed by a member of the Pallas Group.